AlAliMazen/Tech-Roadmap-DRF/README.md

 Together, these models form a well-organized and flexible architecture that powers the Tech-ROADMAP-DRF platform, supporting its goal of guiding users through their IT learning journey.

 ## Logic Through ERD
+Based on the User interests, the shown entities are connected together to show a different front end provided by the defined field of interest.
+For example, when a user visit the website, a neutral view will be shown based on the date of article posted, though if a user choosed to like that article, the category entity will come into play to start showing articles of that kind.
+This logic is achieved by tracking users Likes and Following actions .

+Users will be show all available courses filtered also based on the field of interest.
+Before choose to go for a course, User can read the Course Review and check its Rating making sure that the course meets exactly his intesntion.
+The relationship betweeen the different entities on the API side makes it possible to track, view and build different Front-End templates.

+**Following is a descritpion about the implemented Models**

+### User MOdel

+The User model in Django Rest Framework (DRF) is a core component of the authentication and user management system.
+It is based on Django's built-in User model, which is provided by the django.contrib.auth module.
+This model is essential for handling user authentication, permissions, and managing basic user information such as usernames, passwords, and email addresses.

+**Core Features of User Model**

+1. **Authentication:** The User model is integral to the authentication system, allowing users to securely log in and access protected areas of the application.
+It supports various authentication methods, including token-based authentication, session-based authentication, and OAuth.

+2. **Password Management:** The User model includes built-in mechanisms for securely storing passwords using hashing algorithms.
+Django also provides password reset and change functionalities, making it easier to manage user credentials.

+3. **Permissions and Groups:** The User model supports assigning permissions and groups to users.
+This allows fine-grained control over what actions a user can perform within the application.
+The is_staff and is_superuser flags are examples of permissions used to control access to the Django admin interface and other restricted areas.

+**Relation to the Profile Model**

+In many applications, the default fields provided by the User model may not be sufficient to capture all the necessary information about a user.
+This is where the **Profile model** comes into play.
+The Profile model extends the User model by storing additional data that is not part of the core user model.